Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 The TP states are:

 - **CONSUMER_REQUESTED** - An asset has been requested under an `Agreement` by the consumer and the provider has sent an ACK response.
-- **READIED** - An asset is available for access to the consumer.
-- **STARTED** - The producer has begun pushing the asset to the consumer endpoint.
+- **STARTED** - The asset is available for access by the consumer or the producer has begun pushing the asset to the consumer endpoint.
 - **COMPLETED** - The transfer has been completed by either the consumer or the producer.
 - **SUSPENDED** - The transfer has been suspended by the producer.
 - **TERMINATED** - The transfer process has been terminated by the consumer or the producer.